 PURPOSE:

 The purpose of this activity is to familiarize you with a typical security plan for a nuclear facility.
+It will also familiarize you with actions that you should take if you encounter a security issue at a plant site.

 COMPETENCY AREA: INSPECTION